Colette Dowling: Personal life

 Colette Dowling was raised in Baltimore and got a BA from Trinity College in Washington, D.C., 1958.

 Dowling has published eight books, including The Cinderella Complex, an international best-seller translated into 23 languages.
 She has written essays and articles for The New York Times Magazine, New York, Harpers, and Esquire.

 In 2004, Dowling graduated with a master's degree in clinical social work from The Smith College School for Social Work.
 Following that, she entered training in psychoanalysis at the Institute for Contemporary Psychotherapy in New York, receiving her certificate in psychoanalysis in 2009.
 She works as a psychotherapist in private practice in Manhattan, and continues to write.
-Her office is in the Flatiron.
+Her office is in the Flatiron district.